What is a Dictionary Attack?

 • Are long passphrases safe from dictionary attacks?

-They are much safer if they are not famous quotes or phrases that appear in wordlists.
-Length and unpredictability beat short “complex” passwords that still appear on breach lists.
+Long passphrases are much safer when they are not famous quotes or phrases that appear in breach wordlists.
+Length and unpredictability beat short complex passwords that still appear on leaked lists.
+Attackers run dictionary files containing millions of real passwords first because those guesses succeed far more often than random brute force.

 • Can rate limiting stop dictionary attacks?

-It helps, especially per-account lockouts and progressive delays.
-Distributed attempts from many IPs still require risk scoring and MFA, not IP limits alone.
+Rate limiting helps, especially per-account lockouts and progressive delays between failed attempts.
+Distributed dictionary attacks from many IPs still require risk scoring and multi-factor authentication, not IP limits alone.
+Combine login throttles with breached-password screening and alerts on credential-stuffing patterns that hit thousands of accounts with low per-IP volume.

-Dictionary attacks guess secrets without tricking the user.
-Phishing steals secrets by deception.
-Both can end in account compromise; defenses differ (password policy and MFA versus user training and email filtering).
+Dictionary attacks guess secrets programmatically without tricking the user.
+Phishing steals secrets by deception, such as fake login pages or social engineering.
+Both can end in account compromise, but defenses differ: password policy, MFA, and login monitoring for guessing; user training and email filtering for phishing.
+Many incidents involve both techniques over time.

 Abisola